 Growing Sustainable Livelihoods Through Bamboo Straws Published: 29 January 2018 Interview with Tessa Polder, founder of ‘Suck On That’, a Cambodian bamboo straw social enterprise

 Nuclear Power in Cambodia – Cambodia's Hunger for Energy and Growth Published: 28 December 2017 In order to enable the citizens of their country prosperity by means of economic growth, the Cambodian governments wants to satisfy the hunger for energy.
-By Alexander Marx
+Alexander Marx

 We Curse Them to Die for Seven Generations!
 Published: 27 December 2017 In the course of my internship with the Heinrich Böll Foundation my colleague Chey Vathana and I conducted a two-week research on a land conflict caused by a state-granted Economic Land Concession (ELC) for the cultivation of sugarcane in three districts in Preah Vihear province.
-By Jonas Kramp
+Jonas Kramp

 Sowing the seeds of an equitable world Published: 6 November 2017 The reclamation of seed as a common good has begun.
 Following the concept of open source, new approaches evolve that result in the cultivation of a large number of species and varieties.
-By Barbara Unmüßig
+Barbara Unmüßig

 Nobel Peace Prize: Heinrich Böll Foundation congratulates its partner organisation ICAN Published: 9 October 2017 The Heinrich Böll Foundation congratulates its partner organisation, the International Campaign to Abolish Nuclear Weapons (ICAN), on winning the Nobel Peace Prize.

 Legacy of Atrocities: Diabetes in Cambodia Published: 24 July 2017 Hidden scars of the savage Khmer Rouge regime can still be seen today, especially in the diabetes clinic in Siem Reap.
 According to the World Health Organization (WHO), 5.9 percent of the 16 million Cambodians have diabetes – around 90 percent of the patients are type 2 diabetes cases.
-By Bianca Rancea
+Bianca Rancea

 Research Finding Statelessness Minority Groups in Cambodia Takeo, Kampong Chhnang, and Pursat Provinces 2016 Published: 19 July 2017 Located in Southeast Asia with a population of 15.14 million (NIS, 2013), Cambodia has ratified variety of conventions to help improving national development.
 Cambodia is a state party to the 1951 Convention relating to the Status of Refugees and the 1967 Protocol and ratified on 15 Oct 1992, but did not ratify the 1954 Convention relating to the Status of Stateless Persons and to the 1961 Convention on the Reduction of Statelessness.